-What is DSOU doing to challenge the IPB?
+What is DSOU doing to challenge the IPA?

-Although the IP Bill has been passed, the DSOU coalition will still work to challenge it.
-In 2017, we expect the Court of Justice of the European Union to make a judgement about data retention.
-This is in relation to a case about the Data Retention and Investigatory Powers Act (DRIPA) brought by Tom Watson MP and Liberty.
+At the end of 2016, the Court of Justice of the European Union found that bulk data retention was not permissible.
+This was in relation to a case about the Data Retention and Investigatory Powers Act (DRIPA) brought by Tom Watson MP and Liberty.
 Open Rights Group and Privacy International also intervened in the case.
 The judgment could mean that parts of the IP Bill are shown to be unlawful and will need to be changed.

 DSOU members are also bringing their own legal actions.
 Open Rights Group, Big Brother Watch and English PEN are challenging government surveillance of data at the European Court of Human Rights.

 Previous campaign actions

 DSOU worked closely with MPs of all parties to explain why the Bill in its present form will be disastrous for civil liberties in the UK, making the case on behalf of DSOU members.

 We sent a briefing to all MPs after the parliamentary committees that scrutinised the Bill made 127 recommendations.
 We explained how MPs and peers could enshrine the DSOU principles in the Bill and make it fit for purpose.